-In some ways, “For I Was Hungry and You Gave Me Food,” represents a welcome and positive shift toward a clearer understanding of the bishops’ roles as moral authorities and a coming to grips with the economic realities of certain farm issues.
-In other ways, it demonstrates the continuing inability of the USCCB and its advisors to break out of conventional understandings of the relationship between government and the economy.
+In some ways “For I Was Hungry and You Gave Me Food” represents a welcome and positive shift toward a clearer understanding of the bishops’ roles as moral authorities and a coming to grips with the economic realities of certain farm issues.
+In other ways, it demonstrates the continuing inability of the USCCB and its advisers to break out of conventional understandings of the relationship between government and the economy.

 Of paramount importance is the statement’s explicit and repeated avowal that its policy recommendations involve “prudential judgments and that people of good will may disagree about the application of Catholic principles to specific policies.”
 With few exceptions, moreover, the document’s arrangement makes clear where the principles of the social teaching end and the policy judgments begin.
 By so doing, it helpfully delineates between the bishops’ role as teachers on matters of faith and morals and their activity as sponsors of policy recommendations, which may be open to countervailing arguments on the basis of facts, logic, or even consonance with the principles of Catholic social teaching.

 At the level of principle, the bishops note that the dignity of the person is at the foundation of Catholic social teaching.
 They invoke the principles of solidarity – a commitment to the common good arising out of the human being’s social nature – and subsidiarity, which dictates that higher level institutions must support, not usurp, the activities of individuals, families, and local institutions.
 The statement affirms the “right and duty” to work, and the rights to economic initiative, just wages, and association.